-The project manager is responsible for the employee training program.
-He/She will ensure that all elements specified below are carries out.
+The EIA company president is responsible for the employee training program, and will ensure that all elements specified below are carried out.

-Prior to starting work, each new employee of AES will attend a health and safety orientation and will receive information and training on the following:
+Prior to starting work, each new employee of EIA will attend a health and safety orientation and will receive information and training on the following:

-- An overview of the requirements contained in the OSHA Hazard Communication Standard, 29 CFR 1919.1200 - Location and availability of the written program - Chemicals normally used by AES - Physical and health effects of the listed hazardous chemicals - Methods and observation techniques to determine the presence or release of hazardous chemicals in the work area - How to lessen or prevent exposure to the hazardous chemicals through use of work practices and personal protective equipment - Emergency procedures to follow if exposed to hazardous chemicals - How to read labels and review MSDS to obtain appropriate hazard information - Location of MSDS files and hazardous chemical list - The owner's program for hazard communication, MSDS, labeling, and work authorization.
+- An overview of the requirements contained in the OSHA Hazard Communication Standard, 29 CFR 1919.1200 - Location and availability of the written program - Chemicals normally used by EIA - Physical and health effects of the listed hazardous chemicals - Methods and observation techniques to determine the presence or release of hazardous chemicals in the work area - How to lessen or prevent exposure to the hazardous chemicals through use of work practices and personal protective equipment - Emergency procedures to follow if exposed to hazardous chemicals - How to read labels and review MSDS to obtain appropriate hazard information - · Location of MSDS files and hazardous chemical list - The owners program for hazard communication, MSDS, labeling, and work authorization.
 A thorough understanding of these systems is necessary.